Chapter 22. Spring.NET Web Framework

 </configuration>

-You can (and should) avoid the need to specify <configSections/> element by moving the configuration handler definition for the <objects> element to a higher level (root) Web.config file, or even to the level of the machine.config file if Spring.NET is to be used for multiple applications on the same server.
+If Spring.NET is used for multiple applications on the same server, you can avoid the need to specify the <configSections/> element as shown in the previous example, by moving the configuration handler definition for the <objects> element to a higher level (root) Web.config file, or even to the level of the machine.config file.

-A very important point to be aware of is that this component-level context can reference definitions from its parent context(s).
-Basically, if a referenced object definition is not found in the current context, Spring.NET will search all the ancestor contexts in the context hierarchy until it finds said object definition (or ultimately fails and throws an exception).
+This component-level context can reference definitions from its parent context(s).
+If a referenced object definition is not found in the current context, Spring.NET searches all ancestor contexts in the context hierarchy until it finds the object definition (or ultimately fails and throws an exception).

-Spring.Web builds on top of the feature set and capabilities of ASP.NET; one example of this can be seen the way that Spring.Web has used the code-behind class of the Page mechanism to satisfy the Controller portion of the MVC architectural pattern.
+An example of how Spring.Web builds on the capabilities of ASP.NET is the way in which Spring.Web has used the code-behind class of the Page mechanism to satisfy the Controller portion of the MVC architectural pattern.
 In MVC-based (web) applications, the Controller is typically a thin wrapper around one or more service objects.
-In the specific case of Spring.Web, the Spring.NET team realized that it was very important that service object dependencies be easily injected into Page Controllers.
+It is important that service object dependencies be easily injected into Page Controllers.
 Accordingly, Spring.Web provides first class support for dependency injection in ASP.NET Pages.
-This allows application developers to inject any required service object dependencies (and indeed any other dependencies) into their Pages using standard Spring.NET configuration instead of having to rely on custom service locators or manual object lookups in a Spring.NET application context.
+Application developers can inject any required service object dependencies (and indeed any other dependencies) into their Pages using the standard Spring.NET configuration instead of having to rely on custom service locators or manual object lookups in a Spring.NET application context.

-Once an application developer has configured the Spring.NET web application context, said developer can easily create object definitions for the pages that compose that web application:
+After an application developer configures the Spring.NET web application context, the developer can easily create object definitions for the pages that compose that web application.

 <objects xmlns="http://www.springframework.net">